Int J Biol Sci 2024; 20(9):3353-3371. doi:10.7150/ijbs.92620 This issue Cite

 53. Rimner A, Moore ZR, Lobaugh S, Geyer A, Gelblum DY, Abdulnour RE. et al. Randomized Phase 2 Placebo-Controlled Trial of Nintedanib for the Treatment of Radiation Pneumonitis.
 Int J Radiat Oncol Biol Phys.
 2023;116:1091-9

-54. Itano J, Kimura G, Ninomiya K, Tanimoto Y. Radiation-Induced Lung Injury With Lung Cancer Treated With the Combination Therapy of Nintedanib and Dexamethasone.
+54. Itano J, Kimura G, Ninomiya K, Tanimoto Y. Radiation-Induced Lung Injury with Lung Cancer Treated with the Combination Therapy of Nintedanib and Dexamethasone.
 Cureus.
 2023;15:e45678

 55. Curras-Alonso S, Soulier J, Defard T, Weber C, Heinrich S, Laporte H. et al. An interactive murine single-cell atlas of the lung responses to radiation injury.
 Nat Commun.
 2023;14:2445